EXDEICIDA/Inventory-System/README.md

-# Echolon Inventory System
+# Echelon Inventory System

 ![UI Inventory](https://github.com/EXDEICIDA/Inventory-System/raw/main/EcholonAppPictures/UI_Inventory.png)
 *Image Description: Screenshot of the Inventory User Interface.*

 ## Overview

-The Echolon Inventory System is a comprehensive solution for managing inventory efficiently.
+The Echelon Inventory System is a comprehensive solution for managing inventory efficiently.
 This repository contains the source code for the system, including details on the technologies used, installation instructions, and how to contribute.

 ## Technologies Used